Management

 - Required processing pipeline selection

-- Dropdown showing all available pipelines
+- Searchable dropdown showing all available pipelines

 - Route processes all events through this pipeline